MeshA*: Efficient Path Planning With Motion Primitives: Abstract

 \section{Abstract}

 We study a path planning problem where the possible move actions are represented as a finite set of motion primitives aligned with the grid representation of the environment.
 That is, each primitive corresponds to a short kinodynamically-feasible motion of an agent and is represented as a sequence of the swept cells of a grid.
-Typically heuristic search, i.e. A*, is conducted over the lattice induced by these primitives (lattice-based planning) to find a path.
-However due to the large branching factor such search may be inefficient in practice.
-To this end we suggest a novel technique rooted in the idea of searching over the grid cells (as in vanilla A*) simultaneously fitting the possible sequences of the motion primitives into these cells.
-The resultant algorithm, MeshA*, provably preserves the guarantees on completeness and optimality, on the one hand, and is shown to notably outperform conventional lattice-based planning (x1.5 decrease in the runtime), on the other hand.
-Moreover, we suggest an additional pruning technique that additionally decreases the search space of MeshA*.
-The resultant planner is combined with the regular A* to retain completeness and is shown to further increase the search performance at the cost of negligible decrease of the solution quality.
+Typically, heuristic search, i.e. A*, is conducted over the lattice induced by these primitives (lattice-based planning) to find a path.
+However, due to the large branching factor, such search may be inefficient in practice.
+To this end, we suggest a novel technique rooted in the idea of searching over the grid cells (as in vanilla A*) simultaneously fitting the possible sequences of the motion primitives into these cells.
+The resultant algorithm, MeshA*, provably preserves the guarantees on completeness and optimality, on the one hand, and is shown to notably outperform conventional lattice-based planning (x1.5-x2 decrease in the runtime), on the other hand.